Umarfarooq88/Password_generator/README.md

 2. Download the repository files from the Download section or clone this project.
 3. Import it to any Java IDE and run the application.

-### Bugs and Feedback
-For bugs, questions and discussions, please use the <a href="https://github.com/reshmaharidhas/Password-Generator/issues">GitHub issues</a>